duncantl/LLDB_Scripting/README.md

 ### Loading the Module
-Next we have to

-If you put this sexp.py file in a directory in which Python searches for modules, LLDB's python will find it.
+If you put this [sexp.py](sexp.py) file in a directory in which Python searches for modules, LLDB's python will find it.
 If not, we will have to add the directory to the Python module path.
 We can do that in LLDB's Python.
 We enter the interactive python with the LLDB command `script`: